-When is Navratri this year ?
+When is Navratri in 2019?

 Navratri days and their meaning

-These are the 9 forms of Goddess Durga and it is known as “NAVDURGA“.On 10th day, Dusherra is celebrated and on the same day, idols of Goddess are carried in a procession to the sea shore or the river banks for immersion.
+These are the nine forms of Goddess Durga, also known as “NAV DURGA.”
+On 10th day, Dusherra is celebrated, and on the same day, idols of Goddess are carried in a procession to the seashore or the river banks for immersion.
 A large number of devotees take part in this procession on the last day of the festival and take blessings from Goddess for their wellness and peace in the society.

 How is Durga Puja celebrated?

-On 8th or 9th day the fast is broken by offering the prasad to the 9 young girls.
-In West bengal, big idols of goddess Durga are set up in various pandals and people come to worship them.
-In Gujrat, People celebrate navrati by playing dandiyas.
+On 8th or 9th day, the fast is completed by offering the prasad to the Nine Young girls(Kanya Pujan).
+In West Bengal, big idols of Goddess Durga are set up in various pandals, and people come to worship them.
+In Gujrat, People celebrate Navrati by playing Dandiya.

 If you love to put Navratri Wallpapers on your computer, grab it from here.
 May this festival of lights brings you a lot of happiness and success!
-Jai mata di..
+Jai Mata Di!